0 617

 Abstract

 The overproduction and purification of human proteins is a requisite of both basic and medical research.
 Although many recombinant human proteins have been purified, current protein production methods have several limitations; recombinant proteins are frequently truncated, fail to fold properly, and/or lack appropriate post-translational modifications.
-In addition, such methods require subcloning of the target gene into relevant plasmids, which can be difficult for long proteins with repeated domains.
-Here we devised a novel method for target protein production by introduction of a strong promoter for overexpression and an epitope tag for purification in front of the endogenous human gene, in a sense performing molecular cloning directly in the human genome, which does not require cloning of the target gene.
+In addition, such methods require subdoning of the target gene into relevant plasmids, which can be difficult for long proteins with repeated domains.
+Here we devised a novel method for target protein production by introduction of a strong promoter for overexpression and an epitope tag for purification in front of the endogenous human gene, in a sense performing molecular cloning directly in the human genome, which does not require doning of the target gene.
 As a proof of concept, we successfully purified intact human Reelin protein, which is lengthy (3460 amino acids) and contains repeating domains, and confirmed that it was biologically functional.

 DOI